phoebe-project/phoebe2-workshop/rationale.md

 # Announcement
 The PHOEBE team is excited to announce the Sixth PHOEBE Workshop!
-The aim of the workshop is to give participants a chance to work on their own personal science with PHOEBE as well as the option to collaboratively contribute to PHOEBE.
-This year, the workshop will focus on advanced topics and follow a hack-week format (using PHOEBE for real science use-cases alongside implementing new features in PHOEBE).
+The aim of the workshop is to give participants a chance to work on their own personal science with PHOEBE as well as the option to collaboratively contribute.
+This year, the workshop will focus on advanced topics and follow a hack-week format (using PHOEBE for real science use-cases alongside implementing new features).

 General knowledge and comfort with PHOEBE is considered a prerequisite - previous workshop participants are encouraged to attend as are new participants who commit to completing the online tutorials (and/or recordings) from last year's workshop prior to attendance.
 The workshop will take place at the University of Ljubljana on June 10th - June 14th, 2024.